Dynamics of weighted backward shifts on certain analytic function spaces: Abstract

 \section{Abstract}

-We study the backward shift operator $B$ acting on the Hilbert space $\mathcal{H}_{a,b}$ of analytic functions on the unit disc, having an orthonormal basis consisting of polynomials of the form $f_n(z)=(a_n+b_nz)z^n, ~~n\geq0$.
-We obtain necessary and sufficient conditions for $B$ to be bounded, and prove that, under some mild assumptions on $\{a_n\}$ and $\{b_n\}$, the operator $B$ is unitarily equivalent to a compact perturbation of a weighted backward shift on $\ell^2$.
-Further, we characterize the hypercyclicity, mixing, and chaos of $\lambda B$ for a non-zero scalar $\lambda$, and establish the existence of hypercyclic subspaces for $\lambda B$ by computing its essential spectrum.
-We also provide vector valued versions of our results for $B$ when it acts on a reproducing kernel space corresponding to matrix valued kernels.
+We introduce the Banach spaces $\ell^p_{a,b}$ and $c_{0,a,b}$, of analytic functions on the unit disc, having normalized Schauder bases consisting of polynomials of the form $f_n(z)=(a_n+b_nz)z^n, ~~n\geq0$, where $\{f_n\}$ is assumed to be equivalent to the standard basis in $\ell^p$ and $c_0$, respectively.
+We study the weighted backward shift operator $B_w$ on these spaces, and obtain necessary and sufficient conditions for $B_w$ to be bounded, and prove that, under some mild assumptions on $\{a_n\}$ and $\{b_n\}$, the operator $B_w$ is similar to a compact perturbation of a weighted backward shift on the sequence spaces $\ell^p$ or $c_0$.
+Further, we study the hypercyclicity, mixing, and chaos of $B_w$, and establish the existence of hypercyclic subspaces for $B_w$ by computing its essential spectrum.
+Similar results are obtained for a function of $B_w$ on $\ell^p_{a,b}$ and $c_{0,a,b}$.